 If you love your work, you’re a genuine person, and you tailor your resume to remote companies.
 You’re on the right track to landing a remote job.

 One last tip before you hit the remote job boards: pick up a copy of Remote by Jason Fried and David Heinemeier Hansson (founders of Basecamp).
-I promise that no one from Basecamp forced me to talk about their business book (nor did they pay me off), I just found the book to provide great insights into working remotely.
+I promise that no one from Basecamp forced me to talk about their business book (nor did they pay me off), I just found their eBook to provide great insights into working remotely.

 For remote job seekers, the book outlines how a good remote company is managed and provides you with an outline of what to look for in a remote employer.